zak-dfg/UnityMRStarterForQuest/README.md

-# Unity VR Starter Kit
+# Unity MR Starter For Quest
 This is a getting started package for creating VR experiences for Meta Quest 1,2,3,Pro headsets using Unity.
 Get started by using Mixed Reality Toolkit (MRTK).